QitOS gives you a stableDocumentation Index

 Long-running context control

-TokenBudgetSummaryHistory - multi-stage compaction with
+TokenBudgetSummaryHistory - multi-stage compaction (gradually compressing older context while keeping recent messages intact) with

-CompactHistory - memory adapters for semantic or persistent recall
+CompactHistory - memory adapters for semantic or persistent recall across steps

 Trace-first observability with qita